 The water (aqueous) layer lubricates the eye and washes away foreign particles.
 The lacrimal glands are responsible for the production of the aqueous layer.

 The mucoid layer provides the cornea with nourishment and helps the watery layer spread over and stick to the cornea.
-This is produced by glands in the conjunctiva.
+Glands in the conjunctiva produce this.

 Dry eye is less common in cats than it is in dogs, it is believed cats are better able to tolerate a reduced amount of tear production.

 Herpesvirus is the most common cause of dry eye in cats.
 This is a common viral infection which produces similar symptoms to that of a cold in humans.
 Not all cats who contract the herpes virus will go on to develop dry eye.

 Immune-mediated inflammation and/or destruction of the tear glands, the cause of this is not known.
 Certain breeds of dog are predisposed but I have seen no mention of any genetic predisposition in cats.